The Genius 9600 is a brilliant electric toothbrush.

 Below this are icons for the different cleaning modes, well 5 of the 6 available anyway.

 Daily Clean, the default and go to cleaning mode has no icon.
 Why?!
-It is just odd and confusing as it looks like there are only 5 cleaning modes not the available 6.
+It is just odd and confusing as it looks like there are only 5 cleaning modes, not the available 6.

-Each icon, will be lit up White when the brush is turned on.
+Each icon will be lit up White when the brush is turned on.

 Press the power button once to power the brush on and press and hold for 2 seconds to turn the brush off.
 The button requires a firm push, meaning it is difficult to accidentally power on or off.

-To change the cleaning mode it is a case of pressing the cleaning mode button (downwards facing arrow) under the power button and continuing to press until the desired cleaning mode is reached and the indicator illuminated.
+To change the cleaning mode it is a case of pressing the cleaning mode button (downward facing arrow) under the power button and continuing to press until the desired cleaning mode is reached and the indicator illuminated.

-A small oversight in my opinion, is not being able to change the cleaning mode until the brush is switched on.
+A small oversight, in my opinion, is not being able to change the cleaning mode until the brush is switched on.